Skip to main content

 3

-Store the key securely
+Store the key and secret securely

 Key rotation